On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Examples of primitively symplectic orbifolds of dimension 4

+This example has already been introduced in Section \ref{6} as an intermediate consequence of computation.
+In full generality, it can be constructed as follows.
 We consider a symplectic involution $\iota$ on $X$ a manifold of $\operatorname{Kum}_2$-type.
 As it is explained in \cite[Theorem 7.5]{Lol4}, $X/\iota$ has a surface of singularities and 36 isolated fixed points.
 By resolving the surface of singularities, we obtain a primitively symplectic orbifold that we denote $K'$ and which has $b_2=8$.
 Moreover, its Beauville--Bogomolov form has been computed in \cite[Theorem 1.1]{Lol4} and its Betti numbers in \cite[Proposition 8.23]{Lol4}.
-It has been proved that $M'$ is irreducible symplectic in \cite[Proposition 3.8]{Lol}.
+It has been proved that $K'$ is irreducible symplectic in \cite[Proposition 3.8]{Lol}.

 We describe Fujiki's example with second Betti number 9.
 Let $T$ be a complex torus which admits a symplectic binary dihedral linear automorphism group $\tilde{D}_3$ of order 12.
 For instance, we consider $T=E_{\xi_6}\times E_{\xi_6}$, where $E_{\xi_6}=\C/\left<1,\xi_6\right>$ and $\xi_6=e^{\frac{i\pi}{3}}$.
 Then $\tilde{D}_3$ is generated by the linear automorphisms: